Reginald Schomberg: Publications

 He also wrote articles and reviews for the Alpine Journal, the Geographical Journal, the Himalayan Journal, the Journal of the Royal Central Asian Society, and the Scottish Geographical Journal.

 Religious life

-From 1947 to 1951, Schomberg studied for the priesthood in Rome, and subsequently worked in England: at Ringwood, Hampshire (1952–53), the Assisi Home, grayshot (1953–54), and the Sisters of St Joseph, Boars Hill, Oxford (1954–57).
-He was buried at Belmont Abbey, Hereford.
+From 1947 to 1951, Schomberg studied for the priesthood in Rome, and subsequently worked in England: at Ringwood, Hampshire (1952–53), the Assisi Home, Grayshott (1953–54), and the Sisters of St Joseph, Boars Hill, Oxford (1954–57).
+He was buried at Belmont Abbey, Herefordshire.